oracle/node-oracledb/doc/api.md

 readonly String versionSuffix
 ```

-This readonly property gives a string representing the version suffix (e.g. "-dev" or "-beta") or the value undefined if no version suffix is present.
+This readonly property gives a string representing the version suffix (e.g. "-dev" or "-beta") or an empty string if no version suffix is present.

 ##### Example